-Direct Loans are federally insured low-interest education loans for student and parents.
-These include the Direct Subsidized Stafford Loan, the Direct Unsubsidized Stafford Loan, the Direct Parent PLUS Loan, and the Direct Grad PLUS Loan program for graduate and professional students.
+Direct Loans are federally insured, low-interest education loans for students and parents.
+These include the Direct Subsidized Loan, the Direct Unsubsidized Loan, the Direct Parent PLUS Loan, and the Direct Grad PLUS Loan program for graduate and professional students.

 You must file an error-free FAFSA application for each academic year you wish to borrow a Direct Loan.
 UNF's academic year begins in fall and ends after summer.
 If you indicate on the FAFSA that you are interested in student loans, UNF will offer any loan you qualify for as part of your financial aid award (available via myWings).
 Students must log in to myWings to accept an offered loan in order for it to be processed and to use that loan to defer institutional charges.
 Visit UNF's Loan Instructions website for step-by-step guidance.

 After you have accepted a loan, you may need to complete two additional steps: